mslinn/dwPlayDemo/README.md

   * Authentication using credentials (email + password).
   * Account linking: link your Twitter profile to your credentials profile.
   * OAuth1 Twitter authentication.
-  * Anonymous or autenthicated access to home page.
+  * Anonymous or authenticated access to home page.
   * Profile information for authenticated users.

 The code derives from the [play-multidomain-auth](https://github.com/adrianhurt/play-multidomain-auth)